Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Comparison between FEM and dual graph methods on test geometries

-First of all, we check the convergence of FEM to the true spectrum for some manifolds that can be seen as simplicial manifolds and whose spectrum is known: \textit{flat} toruses.
-Indeed, they are nothing but flat parallelepipeds with properly identified boundaries, and it is apparent that they can be covered with simplices, though not with regular ones, except for some particular ratios of their ``sides''.
+First of all, we check the convergence of FEM to the exact LB spectrum for some manifolds that can be seen as simplicial manifolds and whose spectrum is known: \textit{flat} toruses.
+Indeed, they are nothing but flat parallelepipeds with properly identified boundaries, and it is apparent that they can be covered with simplices, though not with regular ones, except for some specific ratios of their ``sides''.